The Hells

 In order for a demonic House to be created, it must be proposed to the god of death and supported by at least three Layer Lords.
 Nearly all House proposals are accepted as long as the following are true:

-the proposing demon is willing to sign a contract with one of the supporting Layer Lords (The Layer Lord chosen will determine where the House resides and it’s general purpose. e.g., If Miiphirys supports the proposal and the proposing demon accepts the contract offer, the proposing demon’s House will serve the Lord of Lust); and
+• the proposing demon is willing to sign a contract with one of the supporting Layer Lords.
+The Layer Lord chosen will determine where the House resides and it’s general purpose. (e.g., if Miiphirys, the Lord of Lust, supports the proposal and the proposing demon accepts the contract offer, the proposing demon’s House will serve him and reside in the Layer of Lust); and

-has at least one demon willing to be the proposing demon’s First General.
+• there is at least one Unhoused demon willing to be the new House’s First General.

 It is rare for more than four Layer Lords to support a House proposal.